viskey98/jekyll-now/about.md

 permalink: /about/
 ---

-Pursuing CSE Btech (4-year) degree in Indian Institute of Technology Patna.
+CSE Major at Indian Institute of Technology Patna.

 ### More about me